 Our monthly wade through the slime of the storage blogosphere has found an EMC Symmetrix making Richard Gere look animated, and some rather odd Spam in NetApp’s back yard

 Ingram Micro has taken the wraps off an alliance that is tasked with promoting and furthering the spread of cloud computing and managed services in the channel.
-The Channel Transformation Alliance includes a list of household names as founding members in addition to the distributor including HP, Mi

 The plans to use the Tour of Britain cycling competition as a platform to push its brand paid off handsomely for NetApp after it finished the week long race with a rider on the podium.